Jay-Paints/Sipp-Beverages-Financial-Analysis-Dashboard-with-Tableau-and-Google-Sheets/README.md

 Before constructing the charts, I created a custom color palette, named ‘Violet Blu Peach,’ to align with Sipp Beverages’ corporate branding.
 This involved modifying the ‘Preferences.tps’ file in My Tableau Repository by inserting the appropriate hex color codes using a text editor.
 The custom palette then became available within Tableau for all visual elements.

 #### Net Sales and GP % (Combination Chart)
 This combination chart features a bar chart for monthly net sales alongside a line chart for gross profit margins.
 The net sales data indicates the pace of business growth, while the gross profit margin provides insights into profitability.
 Although both charts share the same time axis, each has a distinct y-axis to represent different scales—net sales in currency and gross profit as a percentage.
-Below are the technical steps to create the [Net Sales and GP % combo chart (click to view chart)](KPIs%20and%20Charts%20Worksheets/Net%20Sales%20and%20GP%20%%20Worksheet.png):
+Below are the technical steps to create the [Net Sales and GP % combo chart](KPIs%20and%20Charts%20Worksheets/Net%20Sales%20and%20GP%20%%20Worksheet.png):

 * Drag Year and Month from the Dimensions panel to the Columns shelf.
 * Drag Net Sales from the Measures panel to the Rows shelf.